Anyone can set resolutions. Keeping them is the hard part.

 Step 1: Brainstorm

-- Convert your list into resolutions
+- Put care into your resolutions

 Step 2: Write Your Resolutions Somewhere Obvious

 Once you’ve chosen your resolutions for the upcoming year, the next step is to keep them.
 The unfortunate fact is that 80% of new year’s resolutions are abandoned by February.
 That’s why it’s so important to write down your resolutions — Neuroscience has shown that writing your goals down helps you achieve them!
+If you need help verbalizing your goals in an effective way, check out our Goal Setting Guide.

-- Rewrite your resolutions
+- Write down your resolutions concisely

 Step 3: Make an Action Plan